 The bill establishes the Wise Regional Water District, governed by a board of directors with the authority to issue bonds, impose fees, and exercise limited eminent domain powers.
 The district will cover Wise County and may expand to include areas within municipalities or water districts outside the county through contractual agreements.
 Key definitions are provided, along with the administrative structure and powers of the district.
-The board will consist of representatives from the county and various municipalities, with specific voting procedures, terms of office, and qualifications for directors to ensure community representation.
+The board will consist of representatives from the county and municipalities, with specific voting procedures, terms of office, and qualifications outlined to ensure community representation.
 The initial board will be appointed by county commissioners and local entities, with provisions for staggered terms and potential ex officio members.

 House Committee Report: ()